How to Prune Fruit Trees

 This project typically takes about 2 hrs.
 The guide includes 8 steps with detailed instructions for each.

 You will need: Bypass pruning shears (for stems up to 3/4"), Loppers (for branches up to 1.5"), Pruning saw (for larger branches), Sturdy 4-legged orchard ladder, Safety glasses, Thick work gloves.
-Materials include: 70% isopropyl alcohol (for tool sterilization), Pruning sealant for cuts over 1" diameter (optional).
+Materials include: 70% isopropyl alcohol (for tool sterilization).

 This is a moderate-difficulty project.
 Some basic DIY experience is helpful, but the step-by-step instructions make it approachable for motivated beginners.